gerronv/Vimzett/README.md

 # Introduction
-Vimzett is a zettelkasten engine based powered by Vimwiki.
-Vimwiki laudably offers a very general user experience.
+Vimzett is a zettelkasten engine powered by Vimwiki.
+Vimwiki offers a very general experience.
 Vimzett is essentially a large collection of convenience functions that help you build a zettelkasten using vimwiki.